 - For cruises, long distance, or international travel, many manufactures have travel loaner programs.
 Contact your pump manufacturer at least one month in advance to apply for a loaner.

-- Check with your insurance plan to see if you’re covered on long trips.
+- Check with your insurance plan to see if you’re covered for getting more supplies in advance or for medical care abroad, when on long trips.
 If you’re thinking of studying abroad or traveling on a long trip abroad, check with your insurance plan to see if you will be covered.
 Also, check with pharmacies in the country you’re visiting to make sure they have the medical supplies you need.

 - Educate your travel companions.
 Alert your companions that you have diabetes and the possibility of low blood sugar or pump problems.
 Teach them the signs and symptoms of low blood sugar and give them specific instructions for treatment.
 Review how and when to administer glucagon.
 During the trip, store glucagon and glucose tablets so they are easily accessible to you and your companions.
 Consider teaching them how to disconnect your pump, operate some basic pump functions and where to find emergency contact numbers.
 Ask your travel companion to carry a portion of your pump/insulin supplies and rapid-acting glucose tabs or gel.

 - Learn how to obtain medical assistance in an emergency.
 Learn enough of the language to request help.
 Major hotels in every country have access to English-speaking doctors.
 Many credit cards have services that will provide you with the name of English-speaking doctors.
 Call the U.S. embassy or the consulate for additional listings.

 - Consider bringing material that describes the pump (user manual, etc.).
 If you have not already done so, put a label on your pump that identifies it as an insulin infusion system.
 If you are traveling outside the country, call your pump company and request a list of foreign distributors.
 Shipping supplies outside the country is complicated by customs and shipping problems.